ayakasakurai0213/jetson-inference/python/examples/tools-management/README.md

 ./docker/run.sh
 ```

-Install tkinter to run the program of the goods management system.
+Install tkinter to run the program of the tools management system.
 Enter the following command on the terminal in the docker container.
 ```
 apt-get update
 apt-get install python3-tk